melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

-# Sparky as a simple orchestator for self hosted clusters
+# Sparky as a simple orchestrator for self hosted clusters

 Kubernetes seems to overkill and too complex when all you have is few pods scattered across 3 virtual machines.